2ndSightLab/ai-tracker/fixed.md

 Around midnight models got dumb again.
 Really dumb mistakes and taking forever to do things.

 But in theory, now everything is consistent and all menus work.
 Now I should be ableto focus on starting to depoy things and tweak the data as needed to align with my existing org.
+Why did I do this?
+I hope it wasn't a waste of time but now in theory just add menu items to xml file and it should all work.

 ## 6/18/2026